This post may include affiliate links. Please see my disclosure.

-In an earlier post, I talked about how much I truly enjoy cooking fall foods.
-Apples and Cinnamon are a wonderful combination and definitely say fall is here.
-I had a fantastic Apple Dumpling in the park at Silver Dollar City.
+Apples and Cinnamon are an excellent combination and definitely say fall is here.
+I had an amazing Apple Dumpling in the park at Silver Dollar City.
 It was so much better than any Apple Dumpling I ever had.
 I believe it was because they served it with Cinnamon Ice Cream.
 I just had to come home and find a great recipe for Cinnamon Ice Cream or Custard to go with my fall desserts made with apples.
 I hope you enjoy this Cinnamon Custard as much as my family does.

 The ingredients are simple but the technique for this Cinnamon Custard can be tricky.
 So, follow the instructions well and you will get a richer, thicker, and creamier dessert.
 Pair it with your favorite apple dessert for an over the top treat.